English and Philosophy BA

 Assessment

-We also use different types of assessment, usually a mixture of exams and essays.
+We use different types of assessment, usually a mixture of exams and essays.
 However, some modules may also assess you on oral presentations and group work.
-You will typically have the opportunity to gain 'feed-forward' on ungraded formative work midway through our modules that serves as a stepping stone towards your final graded assessment for the module.
+Typically, you'll complete ungraded formative work midway through your modules that serves as a stepping stone towards your final graded assessment for the module.

-There will also be support on hand; for example, our Library Skills Team provides exam skills training and module-specific sessions on essay writing.
+Our Library Skills Team also provides exam skills training and module-specific sessions on essay writing.
 Plus, your teaching staff will be available throughout term time to talk to you one-on-one about how to get the most out of your assessments.
 New students will have a suite of study skills modules to help transition to university-level teaching and assessment.

 Assessment is not just a way of testing you but a pivotal way to consolidate your learning on the degree.

-We always design assessments to reflect the most valuable skills our subject can teach you: how to construct a well-developed argument, for instance, or explain complicated ideas clearly, or critically evaluate a passage of text while at the same time interpreting it in a way that allows you to get the most out of it.
-Not only will these skills enable you to perform well in your degree, but they will also help you excel in your future lives and careers.
+We always design assessments to reflect the most valuable skills our subject can teach you: how to construct a well-developed argument, or explain complicated ideas clearly, or critically evaluate a passage of text while at the same time interpreting it in a way that allows you to get the most out of it.
+Not only will these skills enable you to perform well in your degree, but they'll also help you excel in your future lives and careers.

 Entry requirements